davidrjonas/composer-lock-diff/README.md

 ### Options

+- `--path, -p`: Base to with which to prefix paths.
+Default "./"
 - `--from`: The file^, git ref, or git ref with filename to compare from (HEAD:composer.lock)
 - `--to`: The file^, git ref, or git ref with filename to compare to (composer.lock)
 - `--json`: json output